sanjsanj/gymbuddy/README.md

 As a woman
 I want to filter my searches by gender
-So I can find a female buddy
+So I can find an appropriate buddy

 As a user
 I want to edit and delete my profile